anthonydahanne/MyBanq/README.md

     ./gradlew build

-to build both the java api project, and the Android app But it may be even more insteresting to run
+to build both the java api project, and the Android app But it may be even more interesting to run

     ./gradlew build installDebug